 So when you’re starting your content marketing journey, the best thing you can do is ask yourself these questions to figure out what content type is right for your business:

 - Who is your audience?
 Your content strategy will look completely different depending on if you cater primarily to baby boomer grandparents who hang out on Facebook vs. young millennial professionals who binge podcasts on their commute vs. Gen-Z college students who love TikTok.

 - What are your goals?
 Do you want to sell products?
 Build a personal brand?
-What kind of customer base and business reputation are you looking to build?
+What kind of customer experience and business reputation are you looking to build?

 - What kind of personality do you have?
 If you’re an introvert and get stage fright easily, for instance, you may not want to go for podcasts or video content right away.
 If you love teaching and working with people, you may lean towards courses and webinars.